It can be hard to tell for sure if you have eczema. You’ll want to see a dermatologist or other doctor to find out.

 If your eczema is severe, you may find that it helps to take baths with a small amount of bleach added to the water.
 That kills bacteria that live on the skin of people with eczema.

 Short, warm showers.
-People with eczema should avoid taking very hot or very long showers or baths, which can dry out your skin.
+Don’t take very hot or very long showers or baths.
+They can dry out your skin.

 Corticosteroids.
-If other treatments fail, your doctor may prescribe oral corticosteroids.
-Always follow your doctor's directions when taking oral steroids.
+Your doctor may prescribe these if other treatments don’t work.
+Always follow your doctor's directions when taking steroids by mouth.